souffle-lang/souffle-lang.github.io/_docs/datalog.md

 However, for one logical program several goals may be specified.

 Note that Soufflé's language permits the extension of the domain while evaluting the logic program.
-Hence the Soufflé goes beyond the standard semantics of Datalog (i.e., finite domains, stratified negations, and totally ordered domains), and becomes Turing equivalent.
+Hence Soufflé goes beyond the standard semantics of Datalog (i.e., finite domains, stratified negations, and totally ordered domains), and becomes Turing equivalent.
 As a consequence, some programs may not terminate because of this